wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 For input, we also care about some attributes about our player.
 Specifically:
 - If the player owns the cards they are attempting to trade in
 - If the player owns any territories MATCHING the territories on the respective cards they trade in
+- The amount of cards the player has (particular as it applies to ATTACK phase trade-ins)

 Output: A collection of territories that the player owns and can place a bonus +2 armies on if the cards match them, or an error if the set of cards is not valid to trade in, or the player doesn't own the given cards.